nf-core/website/markdown/developers/tutorials/dsl2_modules_tutorial.md

 ### Inputs and Outputs

-As described in the guidelines, any sample-specific information should be passed as an input, as part of a groovy map called [_meta_](https://nf-co.re/docs/contributing/modules#what-is-the-meta-map).
+As described in the guidelines, any information that will differ between multiple runs of the same module in a workflow (e.g. when a module is run across many samples as in fgbio) should be passed as an input, as part of a groovy map called [_meta_](https://nf-co.re/docs/contributing/modules#what-is-the-meta-map).
 This is part of a tuple which includes the read file(s).

 In our case, FGBIO also has a mandatory argument, which is not sample-specific, i.e. the read structure: this refers to the position and structure of the UMI barcode in the read.
 Such information will be the same for all samples and characteristics of the kit used to prepare the sequencing library.
 Since it is not sample specific, we will not include it in the _meta_ map.
 Since it is a mandatory argument, we have decided to add it to the input list: in this way, it will be visible to others who wish to reuse this module, and it will be described explicitly in the metadata YAML file.